Macmod/godap/README.md

 $ godap <hostname or IP> [bind flags] -S -I -P 636
 ```

 To use StartTLS to upgrade an existing connection to use TLS, use the `u` keybinding inside godap.

-Note that you must have started godap with `-I` to use the upgrade command properly if the server certificate is not trusted by your client.
+Notice that, if the server certificate is not trusted by your client, you must either have started godap with `-I` to use the upgrade command properly or toggle the `IgnoreCert` checkbox using the `l` keybinding before upgrading.

+If LDAPS is available, you can also change the port using `l`, toggle the LDAPS checkbox, set the desired value for `IgnoreCert`, and reconnect with `r`.

+**SOCKS**

+To connect to LDAP through a SOCKS proxy include the flag `-x schema://ip:port`, where `schema` is one of `socks4`, `socks4a` or `socks5`.

+You can also change the address of your proxy using the `l` keybinding.

+Note that when using a proxy you might want to consider including the `-M` flag (enable cache) to avoid a terribly slow UI.

 ## Flags